openhab/openhab-docs/developers/ide/vscode.md

 5. **mvn Compile (Release)** - this task will run a online maven compile with code checks.
 Formally, will run `mvn clean install`
 6. **Copy Distribution to Addons** - this task will run the 'mvn Compile (Offline)' task and then copy the resulting target file (as defined by `dist`) to your openHAB addons directory (defined by `openhab_addons`)
 7. **Build** - this is an alias for `Copy Distribution to Addons` task.
+8. **Tail events.log** - this will tail the events.log in a new terminal.
+9. **Tail openhab.log** - this will tail the openhab.log in a new terminal.

 ## Additional References